ImageMagick v6 Examples --

 Author: Wolfgang Hugemann, <ImageMagick_AT_Hugemann.de> and others

-HTML Updates by: Anthony Thyssen, <A.Thyssen_AT_griffith.edu.au>
+HTML Updates by: Anthony Thyssen, <Anthony.Thyssen@gmail.com>

 Examples Generated with: [version image]

-URL: http://www.imagemagick.org/Usage/lens/
+URL: https://legacy.imagemagick.org/Usage/lens/